Dylouwu/MyNixy/README.md

 - 🕹️ **A fully customizable and optimized Minecraft Paper server**, which can be started and stopped directly from the glance dashboard through API calls.
 - 💾 New server modules : Cyberchef, Fail2ban, Autosleep, ...
 - 📦 **A WSL2 compatible configuration** for Nixy, allowing you to run Nixy on Windows natively.
-- 🎮 Gaming integration with Steam x Proton, Osu-Lazer, Modrinth (Minecraft Open-Source launcher).
+- 🎮 Gaming integration with Steam x Proton, Osu-Lazer, PrismLauncher (Minecraft Open-Source launcher).

 Other small modifications include: